ome/omero-guide-introduction/docs/data-management.rst

 Typically an administrator works on behalf of other users in a group where the administrator is not a member.
 For these cases, some features of OMERO.web help to facilitate the moving of data for others (note that these features are not present in the CLI).

 #.
-Navigate to the data of a user in a group where you are not a member of.
+Navigate to the data of a user in a group that you are not a member of.

 #.
 Select the data in the left-hand tree.